AlaskanTuna/energy-data-logger/README.md

    ifconfig
    ```

-10. Try testing the Internet connection on the Pi from `wlan1`:
+10. Connect to a [Wi-FI](https://github.com/AlaskanTuna/wifi-hub) and test the Internet connection on the Pi from `wlan1`:

       ```bash
       ping -c 4 8.8.8.8